BluePinStudio/BluePinSite/collections/_posts/2026-04-04-Regret-is-proof-youve-grown.md

 published: true
 ---

-|Regret is proof youve grown.
+|Regret is proof you've grown.
 The fact that you wish you had done better means you are already someone who would.

 ## Welcome!